WebArtWork/GitScripting/README.md

 # Installation
 Installation - is the act of making the program ready for execution
 # Commands in bin folder
+Commands which are available in /bin folder is accessed by every one and can run by every user.
+This folder contains basic commands such as cat, chmod, chgrp, chown, date, dir, dd, df, ln, mv, echo and zipping tools such as bzip, gzip etc.
 ## add
 TEXT
 ## commit